-For a pattern that already has a dart (which isn’t big enough), I go through the same steps but just slash through the middle of the existing dart and through the pattern then spreading it and widening the dart.
+For a pattern that already has a dart (which isn’t big enough), I go through the same steps but just slash through the middle of the existing dart and through the pattern then spread it and widen the dart.

-I always have to increase the width of waistlines.
+I always have to increase the width of the waistline on patterns.
 The absolute simplest way is to just grade out and add some extra width at the sides.